 My career was in clinical nursing.
 Before I moved to Elko in 1960, I was working for Dr. Bill Ririe at Kennecott Copper Co. in McGill.
 In those days, Ely was a hopping town.

 In 1960 Fay Wallace from the Department of Education visited me and asked me if I would consider moving to Elko.
-He wanted me to take a job teaching practical nursing.
+He wanted me to take a teaching job at the school of practical nursing.